GeekTrainer/learn-typescript/m03-implement-interfaces-in-typescript/includes/6-lab.md

 ## Exercise 2 - Implement the interfaces

-1. Locate `TODO: Update the interestOnlyLoan function.`.
+1. Locate `TODO: Update the interestOnlyLoan function`.
 Replace the two parameters in the `interestOnlyLoan` function with an object of type `Loan` (for example, `loanTerms: Loan`) and type the return value of the function as a `string`.

    ```typescript
    function interestOnlyLoan(loanTerms: Loan): string {